DidoMarchet/craft-commerce-headless-sdk/README.md

    npm install
    npm run dev
    ```
-   This will start the demo locally.Bene Before using the SDK, ensure that Craft CMS and Craft CMS Commerce are correctly configured for headless usage.
+   This will start the demo locally.Bene Before using the SDK, ensure that Craft CMS and Craft Commerce are correctly configured for headless usage.
 Follow the [Craft CMS Configuration Guide](./doc/CONFIGURATION.md) for essential setup steps, including CORS configuration and cookie settings.

 ---